ibm-cloud-architecture/refarch-eda/docs-mk/technology/kafka-streams/index.md

 A stateful operator uses the streaming Domain Specific Language, with constructs for aggregation, join and time window operations.
 Stateful transformations require a state store associated with the stream processor.

-We recommend at this stage to do our [lab 0 tutorial](../../use-cases/kafka-streams/lab-0) to develop a first simple topology and test it without any Kafka cluster using the `Topology test driver`.
+We recommend at this stage to do our [exercise 1 from the Tech Academy tutorial](https://ibm-cloud-architecture.github.io/eda-tech-academy/lab2/) to develop a first simple topology and test it without any Kafka cluster using the `Topology test driver`.

 The following code extract, is part of the Apache Kafka Word count example and is used to illustrate the programming model used: